-The public is invited to the Rockwell Museum of Western Art on Sunday, November 4, 2012 from 1:00 p.m. - 3:00 p.m. for a celebration of El Dia de Los Muertos (Day of the Dead).
-Attendees will enjoy observing the creation of a traditional altar (ofrenda) by folk artists.
-The program is free of charge and made possible by a grant from the New York State Council on the Arts.
+The public is invited to the Rockwell Museum of Western Art on Sunday, November 3, 2013 from 1:00 p.m. - 3:00 p.m. for a celebration of El Dia de Los Muertos (Day of the Dead).

 El Dia de Los Muertos is a festival of "welcome" for the souls of the dead.
 The celebration is prepared and enjoyed by the living and honors those who have passed.
 The customs surrounding this celebration are based on ancient traditions traced to the Aztec civilization in Mexico.
 The belief is that the souls of the deceased return each year to enjoy, for a few brief hours, the pleasures they once knew in life.
 Today, this celebration combines Native American and European customs and is primarily practiced among Hispanic, Mestizo and indigenous peoples from the American Southwest to South America.